edoliberty/vector-search-class-notes/README.md

 	* Using co-processors (GPUs)
 	* Using a hierarchy of memory types (RAM + SSD or RAM + GPU RAM)

-1. Advanced topics -- articles to be presented by students
+1. Advanced topics -- articles to be presented by students [all]
 	* Vectors in Generative AI
 	* Neural quantization
 	* Vector Databases